NorthernWidget/NorthernWidget.github.io/_pages/tutorial.md

 https://docs.particle.io/datasheets/app-notes/an011-publish-to-google-sheets/
   * Note: defer to the relevant Northern Widget device page for device-specific code

-***Note: following code requires access to a Particle account, either create or log in to one when using these links***
+***Note: The following code requires access to a Particle account, either create or log in to one when using these links.***

 * Code on Particle board for backhaul (data return): https://build.particle.io/shared_apps/6091682fde87cd0008de5572
 * Code on Particle board to set it up with a SIM card (for countries without Particle contracts with local telecom): https://build.particle.io/shared_apps/5ff472d9483a480017a48b79